-Yes, wireless is a con because I will never ever use it as a wireless keyboard.
+Yes, wireless is a con because I will never use it as a wireless keyboard.
 The USB charger that comes with the keyboard is only used for charging.
 It doesn’t provide any communication between the computer and the keyboard — that’s what the Unifying receiver is for.

-So I just leave the USB charging cable connected 24/7.
-I would prefer if it used a wired connection because I don’t really need the Unifying receiver.
+So I leave the USB charging cable connected 24/7.
+I would prefer a wired connection because I don’t really need the Unifying receiver.

-Durability isn’t listed as a con because I really haven’t had any trouble with durability.
+Durability isn’t listed as a con because I really haven’t had any durability trouble.
 I occasionally get some crumbs or dust in it and use compressed air to blow it out.
-Other than accidental drink spills I haven’t had any problems at all!
+Other than accidental drink spills, I haven’t had any problems at all!

 Logitech’s website lists this keyboard at $99, but you can get it for less than $60 plus tax and shipping here: